Harvey Keitel as Larry Dimmick, aka “Mr. White”, professional armed robber

 Out of all the Dogs, Mr. White is perhaps the most dangerous because he seems so normal; we do not expect the violence within.

 Laverty makes a good point, as Mr. Blonde’s light silk bowling shirt reflects a more classic gangster image.
-Of course, once Mr. White is back in a “gangster context” and takes an active role planning the job, he also looks a little more like a Sopranos extra.
+Of course, once Mr. White is back in a “gangster context” and takes an active role planning the job, he also looks a little more like an extra in the world of The Sopranos.

 Mr. Orange’s recollection of Mr. White, Joe, and Eddie in the bar after his recruitment shows Mr. White in a black short-sleeve shirt with a pattern of pale blue and cream-colored boxes that would certainly be welcome in Paulie Gualtieri‘s closet.

 His other outfit, a cream-colored Aloha shirt with a printed palm tree motif paired with cream slacks, also projects the “sleazy gangster” image that tells us a little more about Mr. White.
 On the surface, he may seem like a calm, principled professional, but he’s as much an opportunistic killer under the surface as anyone else in the movie.

 Go Big or Go Home